Difference between interface and Type alias in interface with examples

 }

-For example, Let’s declare a variable that is the union of multiple types like a number or boolean, string, null or undefined.
+For instance, let’s declare a variable that can hold values of multiple types such as number, boolean, string, null, or undefined:

 type CustomType = number | string | boolean | null | undefined;